In this PostgreSQL tutorial, we will discuss how to insert multiple rows in PostgreSQL in a single statement.

 Read PostgreSQL ALTER TABLE + 19 Examples

-You can also return the inserted rows information in PostgreSQL by using the RETURNING clause in the INSERT INTO statement.
+You can also return the information for the inserted rows in PostgreSQL using the RETURNING clause in the INSERT INTO statement.
 The syntax is as follows:

 INSERT INTO table_name (column_list)